-On this page, you will find charts that represent a cross-section of the 53 questions included in the Digital Learning Survey.
-The charts correspond with the gears of the Wisconsin Digital Learning Plan and each includes a brief explanation of the data shown.
-This is the third year of the longitudinal survey and is the first year we can identify trends across the state.
+On this page, you will find charts that represent a cross-section of the survey questions included in the Digital Learning Survey.
+The charts are inclusive of all five gears of the Wisconsin Digital Learning Plan and include a brief explanation of the data shown.
+This is the fifth year of the longitudinal survey and can be leveraged to identify trends.
 For the complete set of CESA data, please scroll to the bottom of the page to find the PDF link.
 Archived versions of previous surveys can be found in the menu on the left of the page.

 Hover over the chart to view the exact numbers of each data subset.

 The Wisconsin Digital Learning Plan is about teaching and learning in the digital environment in which citizens now live and work.
 It is not about devices, software, apps, or the latest tools.
 It is about the thoughtful planning, preparation, and analysis of student outcomes, professional learning, culture, and leadership.

 The above table shows that districts, within each CESA, leverage a wide variety of tools and resources to support their online/digital learning opportunities.

 The above chart shows the breakdown of districts within each CESA that are using Virtual Learning Time as a short-term continuity of learning option.

 Innovative leadership has the opportunity to inspire change, support risk-taking and communicate expectations of use through curriculum, goals, and outcomes for all learners.

 The chart above shows the majority of districts in all CESAs reported using virtual, digital learning in some way over the last year (fully virtual, blended, or hybrid).

 The chart above shows many districts, across all CESAs, are leveraging a digital classroom platform or learning management system in their schools.

 The chart above shows all CESAs across the state include districts offering STEM programming that aligns with DPI's definition.